jdiggity22/rtp-bootcamp/Labs_development/Labs_development/ICP-Install-Labs/Lab1-icp-installation-pvs.md

 worker03.icp.local
 ```

-- The product install archive and is available on the boot machine in `/root/icp2103`.
+- The product install archive is available on the boot machine in `/root/icp2103`.
 Outside of this class, you would need to download the product archives from Passport Advantage (IBM customer) or eXtreme Leverage (IBM internal).
 You can find the GA releases by searching on, *IBM Cloud Private*.

 - You also need to download the Docker installation executable from Passport Advantage or eXtreme Leverage.
 However for CentOS the Docker install executable fails to install Docker.
 In this lab exercise you will install the proper build of Docker from the CentOS yum repository for Docker builds.